celery/celery/docs/userguide/extending.rst

 ~~~~~~~~~~~~~~~

 The :program:`celery` umbrella command supports the concept of 'preload
-options', which are special options passed to all subcommands and parsed
+options', which are special options passed to all sub-commands and parsed
 outside of the main parsing step.

 The list of default preload options can be found in the API reference: